TrustRadius has 33 HR software categories. There are some people who love reading through them all. For everyone else, there’s

 - Payroll tracking and reporting

 Payroll functionality will be found as part of a broader HR suite since it’s so integral to any HR process.
-However, if you’re picking and choosing services from different suites, or just want to replace the payroll functionality of the main suite you’re currently using, and want a standalone payroll solution, you can start by checking out Gusto, SurePayroll, and Intuit Payroll.
+However, if you’re picking and choosing services from different suites, or just want to replace the payroll function of the main suite you’re currently using, and want a standalone payroll solution, you can start by checking out Gusto, SurePayroll, and Intuit Payroll.